Then there were two: Johnson and Hunt fight for British PM job

 “In politics surprises happen as they did today,” he said.
 “I do not doubt the responsibility on my shoulders - to show my party how we deliver Brexit and not an election, but also a turbo-charged economy and a country that walks tall in the world.”

-Now around 160,000 Conservative Party grassroots members will vote on who will be their leader - and Britain’s next prime minister - by the end of July.
+Hustings will be held across the country for the roughly 160,000 Conservative Party grassroots members who will decide on who will be their new leader - and Britain’s next prime minister.
+The result of the postal ballot will be announced in the week of July 22.

 Johnson has pledged to leave the European Union on Oct.
 31 with or without a deal.
 The EU has said it will not renegotiate the divorce deal that May agreed last year and the British parliament has indicated it will block a no-deal exit.